DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 * **Storing security configurations in code.** Example: one can force secure pages to always be enabled by adding its system variables into the settings.php.
 * **Removing credentials from settings.php.** One can include a settings.local.php file within settings.php to ensure that sensitive information is not distributed.
 * **Security Updates.** Always keep up with the Drupal Security Advisories, which are released every Wednesday.
-* **Paranoia and Security Review Modules.** The modules provide and review your Drupal configurations to ensure they adhere to best security practices.
+* **Paranoia and Security Review Modules.** These modules provide and review your Drupal configurations to ensure they adhere to best security practices.
 * **Security Kit Module.** This module provides Drupal with various security hardening options.
 This lets you mitigate the risks of exploitation of different web application vulnerabilities.
 * **Holistic approach to compliance.** Consider PCI DSS compliance as part of the bigger picture of your organization’s compliance requirements.
 Often organizations will have overlapping compliance requirements from standards such as NIST 800-53, ISO27002, HIPAA, FISMA, and others.